Diversity, Equity & Inclusion

 At our second offsite Diversity Summit, in November 2018, we welcomed students from Convent of the Sacred Heart in Greenwich.
 It was the students who prepared the materials and led the sessions on colorism, Title IX, gentrification, and Islamophobia.

-Our most recent Diversity Summit was in October 2019.
+The next Diversity Summit was in October 2019.
 The topics this time included antisemitism, equity versus equality, privilege, and disability discrimination.
 The aim was to come to a better understanding and encourage greater acceptance and inclusion while having difficult conversations.

 The Diversity Alliance Club specifically meets to hold informative discussions and host events surrounding diversity, inclusion and equity.
 Several other Ursuline clubs provide opportunities to explore and celebrate various cultures and histories.
 These include the Asian Appreciation Association/The Chinese Experience Club, the Black Essence Club, the Bollywood Club, the Italian Society, and the Spanish Club.